ResearchComputingServices/hpc-intro/_episodes/01-navigation.md

 The "home" directory is the one where we generally want to keep all of our files.
 Other folders on a UNIX OS contain system files, and get modified and changed as you install new software or upgrade your OS.

-> ## Using HPC filesystems
-> On HPC systems, you have a number of places where you can store your files.
-These differ in both the amount of space allocated and whether or not they are backed up.
->
-> File storage locations:
->
-> * **Network filesystem** - Your home directory is an example of a network filesystem.
-Data stored here is available throughout the HPC system and files stored here are backed up.
-Files stored here are typically slower to access, the data is actually stored on another computer and is being transmitted and made available over the network! `/project` and `/home` are both network filesystems.
-> * **Scratch** - Some systems may offer "scratch" space.
-Scratch space is typically faster to use than your home directory or network filesystem, but is not usually backed up, and should not be used for long term storage.
-In the last example, `/scratch` is a scratch drive.
-> * **Local scratch (job only)** - Some systems may offer local scratch space while executing a job.
-Such storage is very fast, but will be deleted at the end of your job.
-> * **Ramdisk (job only)** - Some systems may let you store files in a "ramdisk" while running a job, where files are stored directly in the computer's memory.
-This extremely fast, but files stored here will count against your job's memory usage and be deleted at the end of your job.
-{: .callout}

 There are several other useful shortcuts you should be aware of.